Riley homers, Wright throws 6 scoreless in Atlanta's 6-0 win – KION546

 Defending World Series champion Atlanta is (24-27) is 10 1/2 games behind the the NL East-leading New York Mets (35-17), the furthest it has been out of first place since finishing the 2017 season 25 games behind Washington.

-Atlanta was eight games out of first place and five games under .500 last June 16 before rebounding.
+Atlanta was eight games out of first place and five games under .500 last June 16, its lowest points before rebounding in 2021.
 Atlanta is 7-6 during a stretch in which it will play 29 consecutive games against teams with a losing record.

 DOUBLING DOWN